Skip to content

 Sign the cutover

-Wave-gated cutover
+Cohort-by-cohort cutover

-Promote behind a measured capacity gate.
+Promote behind measured validation.

 • 5-phase load shape: Idle, RampUp, Sustain, SPIKE, RampDown.